-If evolution is true, then it should be no surprise that young people are leaving the church in alarming numbers.
+If evolution is true as the explanation for the creation of human beings, then it should be no surprise that young people are leaving the church in alarming numbers.

 In a 2016 Pew Research Center survey entitled “Why America’s ‘Nones’ Left Religion Behind,” we find that a major reason is the church’s lack of teaching scientific reasons to believe that the “nones” were created by a creator for a purpose.

-The article accompanying the survey results starts out:
+The article accompanying the survey results starts out (underlining added):

 And this trend is continuing.
 A recent Yahoo article on a similar 2021 survey states:

 According to a survey released Tuesday by the Pew Research Center, this group — commonly known as the “nones” — now constitutes 29% of American adults.
 That’s up from 23% in 2016 and 19% in 2011.